arielwrl/pysinopsis/README.md

 ```

 Where `sinopsis_dir` is the directory where sinopsis was run and contains all the input, output and config information for the data cube of a given galaxy.
 By default it is set to the current directory.

+A more complete guide can be found in [this notebook](https://github.com/arielwrl/pysinopsis/blob/master/examples/quickstart.ipynb).